ctp-archive/data-journalism/modules/intro-to-r/_posts/2022-04-01-investigating-disparities.md

 The data we'll be working with for this walkthrough comes from the COVID Tracking Project's [race and ethnicity file for Nevada](https://explore.covidtracking.com/state/nv/crdt/index.html), portions of which we've already used.

-Download the CSV file here and save it to `data` folder in the R project directory you created above.
+Download the CSV file here and save it to the `data` folder in the R project directory you created above.

 <form method="get" action="https://explore.covidtracking.com/download/state/nv/nv-race-ethnicity.csv" class="text-center">
   <button type="submit" class="btn btn-primary"><i class="fa fa-database"></i> Download the data</button>
 </form>

-Once our file is saved, we'll load it in into a new dataframe called `covid_race_nv` with a function from our Tidyverse package.
+Once our file is saved, we'll load it into a new dataframe called `covid_race_nv` with a function from our Tidyverse package.

 ```R
 #load in our us covid data